As an Amazon Associate I earn from qualifying purchases.

 - Write the Sermon – Using the theme of the sermon and the exegesis, write the sermon.
 Be sure to structure your sermon in a way that makes sense.
 By that I mean that the movement of the sermon makes sense and would not be confusing to the hearers.
 I try to write my first draft as quickly as possible.

-- Prepare Sermon for Preaching (Editting and Polishing) – If you have written your sermon very quickly then it is time to actually edit the sermon.
+- Prepare Sermon for Preaching (Editing and Polishing) – If you have written your sermon very quickly then it is time to actually edit the sermon.
 Condense the sermon by getting rid of words that are redundant.
 You also want to get rid of theological concepts that might be hard to understand for the hearers.
 You don’t have to dumb down the content, but you must state whatever you have to say in a clear way.

 - Practice the Sermon – Go over the sermon in your mind or out loud.
-Reading the serrmon out loud will help you to continue the editing.
+Reading the sermon out loud will help you to continue the editing.
 You will find some parts don’t make sense and other parts can be made more clear.
 You will also gain a greater command of your sermon.

 You can see his process more fully in the book Preaching Paul.